Scaling Sales Also Scales Your Problems

 Increase sales volume and you magnify every defect, delay, and unclear instruction.

-If one in twenty units arrives broken, that feels survivable at low volume.
+If one in twenty units arrives broken or has a flaw, that feels acceptable at low volume.

 But at a million units, that becomes 50,000 angry customers (equal to a full army corps of enemies).